"IS THAT YOUR FATHER?"

 BUT NO MATTER WHERE I LOOKED among my father’s effects, I failed to find his painting of the Christmas stamp that would never be.
 It remains unreturned, a dead letter of sorts.

 If I had it in hand, I would issue it today.
-The on the 53rd anniversary of the inaugural day of Dad’s stamp collection.
+On the 53rd anniversary of the inaugural day of Dad’s stamp collection.
 Out just in time for Christmas, 18 days ahead.

 I would use my father’s stamp to send greetings of the season, each with a message I feel father to son, business and personal, captured in the poetry of Donne.